h1

 Ruth Innes

-Ruth Innes is the priest-in-charge of St Mark’s Portobello Scottish Episcopal Church in Edinburgh.
+Ruth Innes was the priest-in-charge of St Mark’s Portobello Scottish Episcopal Church in Edinburgh.
 Ruth enjoys reading, blogging, design, liturgy and listening to people’s stories.
+[In 2010, Ruth moved to be rector of Christ Church, Falkirk.]